SoftwareForScience/jiskefet-api-cpp/README.md

 ### Online
 1. Copy & paste openapi-spec.yaml contents into the editor at https://editor.swagger.io/
 2. Under the "Generate Client" menu, select "cpprest"
-3. Extract the archive under `src/cpprest-client`
+3. Extract the archive under `src/cpprest-client` (note: as the API changes, it's possible some old classes/files will no longer be present, so you might want to clean up the directory before extracting)

 ### Additional work